ALTRINCHAM FC DEPARTED PLAYERS/STAFF 2021-22

 By late November 2020 had started eight games for the club before injury sidelined him and he did not appear again till very near the end of the season when he appeared once as a used sub in game 38 of the league season.

 His exclusion from the squad list issued on 12 July 2021 suggested his departure but he appeared again in pre-season and was described as a trialist.
-However, no announcement was made about his status before the 2021-22 season commenced so it is assumed that he is not part of Phil Parkinson's plans.
+However, no announcement was made about his status before the 2021-22 season commenced so it was assumed that he is not part of Phil Parkinson's plans before this was belatedly confirmed.
+He then joined Ashton United.

 Altrincham appearances: 8(+1), 2 goals (inc. a goal in the expunged game v Dover)